ak7588/capstone/journal.md

 - Typewriter assets for VR interactions;
 - "Beyond Pages", 1995, by Masaki Fujihata.

 ### IV.
-Making
+Making Reflections

 Over the past 7 weeks of making and ideation, I have tried different technology and alternative media to make the capstone.
-Some of the reflections I had after those are ...

-TBA
+I used pencil and paper, AR animations, and open-sourced the interactions to the public; by doing all of these variations of my project, I came to realize that I was focusing too much on the execution and not enough on the project and its message.
+What helped me narrow down the scope is this precise testing and writing inspiration paper for the class.
+After many conversations with Slavica, I was finally able to tap into my own artistic voice and come up with the story that I was intending to tell from the very beginning.
+This story is about using technology as a positive change and tool for learning and embracing mindfulness.

+### V. Next Steps
+- Research Unity assets
+- Record story voice-overs
+- MVP with voice-overs story only
+- First Unity scenes

 # Week 7